steventhacker/assistant/README.md

 ## Flashcards

 Simple flashcard system that has topics and cards under each topic.
 You can guess your answer and then log if you were correct or not.
-Eventually will add a system to select only cards with a low amount of correct answers.
+Also gives the user the option of viewing only cards that they have a low score on, allowing them to focus on what areas they need the most improvement in.

 ## License
 [MIT](https://opensource.org/licenses/MIT)